WojciechAdamowski/Docker-and-Kubernetes-fundamentals/WebApp/FirstLook.md

 # INFO: You can notice there is (venv) mark in your terminal
 ```

+4. Take a quick look at the [application](App\app.py) to know what are you running

-3. Run app using Python
+5. Run app using Python

 ```powershell
 python app.py